ducthang-vu/goo---cmd-script-Windows/README.md

 ## FEATURES
 This script accepts one or more arguments to be used for searching on google.

-The google page shall be open on the browser.
+The google page shall be opened on the browser.

 The script will also parse the google page and get all links.
 Then, it will open on the browser up to five links, provided that those links contain any of the keywords stored in goo.txt.